 If you put in a pellet which contains too much hormone then you will experience the side effects associated with hormone excess for several months.

 On the other hand, it’s also possible to put in an insufficient dose and have the pellet be ineffective.

-It's far easier to simply add to your dosing or take away on your dosing when using gels and creams.
+It’s far easier to simply add to your dosing or take away from your dosing when using gels and creams.

 Side effects from hormone pellets tend to stem from the DOSE and WHICH hormones they contain.

-So, it's not as if all hormone pellets will give you the same symptoms (or benefit) because that largely depends on your prescribing physician.
+So, it’s not as if all hormone pellets will give you the same symptoms (or benefits) because that largely depends on your prescribing physician.

-There are some potential negative side effects which are unique to hormone pellets and these are included below:
+There are some potentially negative side effects that are unique to hormone pellets and these are included below:

-- Potential risk for infection at the insertion side
+- The potential risk for infection at the insertion site

 - Potential for overdosing hormone (if dosing is done inaccurately)